dfamonteiro/blog/blog/content/posts/dotnet-trace-sql.md

 So it's possible to embed SQL query data in your `dotnet-trace`-generated traces, but given the ordeal one has to go through to make this information available in [Perfetto](https://perfetto.dev/), I doubt many people will take advantage of this.
 Even for me, the person who wrote a script to fix this problem, this is way too much work!

 At least I can take solace in the fact that I demonstrated that it can be done, even if it isn't easy.
+Who knows, maybe this blog post will give someone the motivation to make this work seamlessly out of the box.
+If you are that someone, I will be cheering you on!